copier-org/copier/README.md

 - **cleanup_on_error** (bool):<br> Remove the destination folder if the copy process or one of the tasks fails.
 True by default.

+## Comparison with other project generators

+### Cookiecutter

+Cookiecutter and Copier are quite similar in functionality, except that:

+- Cookiecutter uses a subdirectory to generate the project, while Copier uses the root directory.
+- Cookiecutter uses default Jinja templating characters: `{{`, `{%`, etc., while Copier uses `[[`, `[%`, etc., and can be configured to change those.
+- Cookiecutter puts context variables in a namespace: `{{ cookiecutter.name }}`, while
+  Copier sets them directly: `[[ name ]]`.
+- You configure your template in `copier.yml` instead of `cookiecutter.json`.
+- Prompts are enhanced in Copier:
+  - Type-casting and verifications
+  - YAML native types + `json` and `yaml`
+  - Descriptions (help message for prompts)
+  - Conditional prompts (_soon_)
+- Copier has very useful features that are missing in Cookiecutter (or require extra software), like the ability to **update a generated project** when the original template changes, and to run **migrations** when updating.

 ## Credits